dagostix/glowing-waffle/index.md

 ```

 ## 3. Data Analysis
 Basic regression with a linear model and two variables.
+The * sign does both the interaction (:) and addition (+).
 ```
 reg <- lm(dv ~ iv1 * iv2, data = data)
 ```

-Then one-way ANOVA.
+Then one-way ANOVA – used to compare means of multiple samples.
+They can be the same (null hypothesis) or different (alternative hypothesis).
+Assumptions: (1) observations are random, (2) data is normally distributed and (3) the populations have a normal variance (check with Levene's test)
 ```
 anova_reg <- anova(reg)
 ```